Irresistible Tips from Professionals in Travel Photography

 A lens focal length that depicts the expanse in a way that is close to what we see with our naked eye

 I composed a symmetric shot of the sky, clouds and lake with the trees at the centre.
-The focal length of 35mm can be used to depict the expanse of a space and at the same time, also suggest a frame “cropped” from a larger scene.
-To bring out the horizontal expanse, I used the rule-of-thirds composition to divide the sky and the clouds into a 2:1 ratio.
+The focal length of 35mm can be used to depict the expanse of a space and at the same time, also suggest that the scene is just one part of a larger, grander one.
+To bring out the horizontal expanse, I used the Rule of Thirds composition to divide the sky and the clouds into a 2:1 ratio.

 Although the trees seem to be standing next to one another from the image, they are in fact located at different distances from the camera.
-To deepen the depth of view of the shot, I narrowed down the aperture to f/22, so that I could sharply depict the shadows of the trees and the feeling of cloud and water.
+Narrowing the aperture gave me a larger depth-of-field, which not only helped achieved a sharp depiction of the shadows of the trees, but also captured the details in the clouds and water.
+In this situation, I got the best results at f/22.

 EOS 6D/ EF100mm f/2.8L Macro USM/ FL: 100mm/ Manual exposure (f/2.8, 1/640 sec.)/ ISO 400/ WB: 3,300K